uhyintl/PowerToys/doc/specs/Settingsv2.md

 1. in 4.1.8.5 for power rename "show icon", is this a setting we need?
 1. is 4.1.11.4 a must have, it is a regression for what Image Resizer does now.
 1. Does Shortcut guide need a theme setting for itself
+1. 4.1.7.5, flashing zones, is this really a feature we should support?
+1. 4.1.7.6, Windows retain size during resolution change, I Feel this is an always on, no?
+1. 4.1.7.10, needs better language
+1. 4.1.7.10, FancyZone editor v2 will do away with this behavior, do we need to continue to support this?
+Why isn't this just the default behavior

 [fzv1]: images/specs/settingsv2/fancyZones.png "Fancy Zones current setting"
 [generalv1]: images/specs/settingsv2/generalv1.png "General current settings"